 Versatility

-Consider whether the typeface you choose offers a range of font weights and styles, such as bold and italic, which can help create visual hierarchy and contrast within your design.
+Consider whether the typeface you choose offers a range of font weights and styles, such as bold and italic, which can help maintain visual hierarchy and contrast within your design.

 Web Compatibility

-Ensure your typeface is web-safe and compatible across browsers and devices to maintain consistency and accessibility.
+Ensure your typeface is web-safe and compatible across browsers and devices to maintain consistency and accessibility, a crucial aspect of responsive design.

 Font Pairing